Finding a Top Financial Advisor Firm in Ann Arbor, Michigan

 The firm primarily invests in mutual funds that allow for easy diversification across an asset class.
 More specifically, the firm prefers actively managed mutual funds.
 Vintage will also invest in equity securities, bonds, exchange-traded funds (ETFs) and other investment products when the situation calls for it.
 In general, the firm makes investments with a long-term perspective in mind.

 The firm provides clients with a combination of portfolio management and financial planning services.
-Columbia has a rather steep minimum asset requirement of $1 million, making it the most exclusive firm on this list.
+Columbia has a rather steep minimum asset requirement of $1 million, making it one of the most exclusive firms on this list.
 This minimum is waivable under certain conditions, though.

 Columbia Asset Management Background

 Columbia Asset Management was formed in 1997 by Brian H. Weisman.
-Today, Weisman is still the principal owner of the firm, and he has a staff of four advisors, including himself.
-Weisman is a certified financial planner (CFP), a chartered financial analyst (CFA) and a certified public accountant (CPA).
-Another advisor, Charlie Cook, is a CPA.
+Today, Weisman is still the principal owner of the firm.
+Weisman is a certified financial planner (CFP), a chartered financial analyst (CFA), a certified management accountant (CMA) and a certified public accountant (CPA).

 Columbia Asset Management Investment Philosophy